-Moto Z3 Play with Snapdragon 636 SoC, Moto Mods support launched: Specifications, features
+Moto Z3 Play with Snapdragon 636 processor launched: Price and specifications

-Motorola has launched the Moto Z3 Play, the successor to the Moto Z2 Play.
-The announcement was made at an event held in Brazil.
-The phone comes with a 6-inch 18:9 display and, of course, it is compatible with Moto mods.
-Moto Z3 Play is priced at R$ 2,299 (or approx Rs 40,165) and can be purchased in Brazil.
-In the US, Moto Z3 Play will cost $499 (or approx Rs 33,380) and is set to go on sale this summer.
+Moto Z3 Play price and specification: Moto Z3 Play, the successor to the Moto Z2 Play, has been officially launched by the company at an event in Brazil.
+Moto Z3 Play comes with a 6-inch 18:9 display and, of course, it is compatible with Moto mods.
+Moto Z3 Play will cost $499 (or approx Rs 33,380), and is set to go on sale this summer.
 Motorola says the premium mid-end smartphone will go on sale in other markets starting this month.
 There’s no information on the Moto Z3 Play’s availability for the Indian market.

-Even though the Moto Z3 Play looks a lot like its predecessor, but the company has made certain changes here and there.
+Even though the Moto Z3 Play looks a lot like its predecessor, but the company has made certain changes.
 The latest phone has a glass back (Gorilla Glass 3 on both sides) and the screen has been stretched to 6-inches.
-This is an AMOLED-type display with a resolution of 2160 x 1080 pixels.
-Of course, bezels are minimal and a fingerprint scanner has been moved to the side of the device.
+Moto Z3 Play now has an AMOLED-type display with a resolution of 2160 x 1080 pixels.
+Of course, bezels are minimal and the fingerprint scanner has been moved to the side of the device.
 Moto Z3 Play is just 6.75mm thin and weighing in at 156 grams.
 There’s no IP-rated water resistance, but the company does say it is splash proof in nature.

 Also read: Moto G6 review: At Rs 13,999, this has a stunning design and cameras